 Rob’s Washington, DC-based competition and trade regulation practice involves counseling on the regulatory implications of business strategies, regulatory matters, policymaking, and litigation.
 He defends clients in complex litigation and in merger and regulatory reviews by the US Department of Justice, the Federal Trade Commission, the Committee on Foreign Investment in the US, and the Federal Communications Commission.
 Rob’s clients include media and telecommunications companies, health systems and providers, national retailers, trade associations, and life sciences and technology companies.

-Rob counsels a broad range of clients on business strategy, M&A, litigation, and regulatory matters.
+Rob counsels a broad range of clients on business and investment strategy, M&A, litigation, and regulatory matters.
 He specializes in clearly explaining strategic risks and their relative values in order to help senior executives make informed decisions.
 Rob provides advice to clients from across the country and around the world, in high-profile matters including:

 - Strategic business planning and risk management